National Domestic Violence Hotline: 1-800-799-7233 or Text 1-800-787-3224 or LOVEIS to 22522

 Evidence-Based CUES Intervention

-Information and resources on the evidence-based, trauma informed, Confidentiality, Universal Education and Empowerment, Support (CUES) intervention for addressing domestic violence in health settings.
+Information and resources on the evidence-based, trauma-informed, Confidentiality, Universal Education and Empowerment, Support (CUES) intervention for addressing domestic violence in health settings.

 Resources